 Linoleum is a relatively good choice for flooring in below-grade basement locations.
-While it is all natural, it has many of the virtues of man-made vinyl, with decent resistance to moisture and humidity.
-Be aware, though, that flooding can ruin a linoleum installation, and in moist locations you may run into problems due to weak adhesive bonding.
+While it is all-natural, it has many of the virtues of man-made vinyl, with decent resistance to moisture and humidity.
+Be aware, though, that flooding can ruin a linoleum installation, and in locations prone to dampness you may run into problems due to weak adhesive bonding.

 Below-Grade Flooding Concerns